dhaDang/cse15l-lab-reports/labReport5.md

 Hello!
 I am using my Macbook Pro 14 on Visual Studio Code.
 I'm trying to run my `hello.java` file that I've created using a bash script `help.sh` that should compile and run it.
 Everything is being done on the terminal.

 2) Detail the symptom you're seeing.
-Be speicifc; include both what you're seeing and what you expected to see instead.
+Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avvoid saying "it doesnt work".

 Right now, I'm trying to run my bash script `help.sh` and use it compile the code from `intro.java`.
 This is what the bash script looks like: